GoogleContainerTools/skaffold/docs/design_proposals/sync-improvements.md

    Should already support multiple destination paths. (#1847)
 2. Add inference logic for docker and examples. (#1812)
 3. Support support sync rules with inference. (former #1812, will become separate PR)
-4. Finally, support builder plugins to add sync patterns.
+4. (out of scope) Support smart sync mode by allowing builders to specify default sync rules.
-5. (future) Add inference logic for jib and examples.
+5. (future) Add sync map logic for jib and examples.
-6. (future) Add inference logic for bazel and examples.
+6. (future) Add sync map logic for bazel and examples.

 ## Integration test plan

-- **step 3** Change one of the existing sync examples so that it uses inference (e.g. #1826).
+- **implementation step 3** Change one of the existing sync examples so that it uses inference (e.g. #1826).
   The test should change a local source file.
 Expect that the change will be reflected in the container.

-- **step 3** Set up automatic destination syncing and delete a local input file.
+- **implementation step 3** Set up automatic destination syncing and delete a local input file.
   Expect that the input file is also deleted in the container.

-- **step 4** Add a test case that that features builder plugin sync patterns.
+- **implementation step 4** Add a test case that that features builder plugin sync patterns.

+## Glossary

+- _sync map_: specifies a mapping of source files to possibly multiple destinations in the container.
+It does not specify the intent to sync.
+- _sync rule_: specifies the intent to sync files.
+For manual sync, it must also specify the destination of sync'ed files.